 c) Next-sell recommendations

 These recommendations are clarified once the customer purchases a product.
-They might get it as a letter of confirmation of product purchase by email or thank you message.
+They might get it as a letter of confirmation of product purchase by email or a thank-you message.

 Make marketing more profitable and strategic